omahacommsys/KFDtool/README.md

 On the 3.5mm TRS connector, tip is DATA, ring is SNS, and shield is GND.

-⚠️ KFDmini (eBay clones) cables and accessories are NOT compatible with KFD-AVR 3.5mm TRS jacks/pinouts, and vice-versa.
+⚠️ KFDmini (eBay clones) cables and accessories are NOT compatible with any of the officially supported KFD-AVR devices, and vice-versa.

 ### Firmware Flashing

 Head to the **Releases** page and download the latest Firmware zip.
 Unzip the Firmware, and open the kfd-avr.ino file in [Arduino IDE](https://www.arduino.cc/en/software/).
 It should then automatically open the associated files.
 Select your board type and COM port from the **`Tools`** menu.
 Some Arduino clones may require you to select **`ATmega328P (Old Bootloader)`** under the **`Processor`** option.
 Try this if you are having trouble uploading the sketch.

-If you are using a board that is not explicitly supported, or DIYing your own rather than using a shield, you should confirm that all options in the hal.h file are correct - namely, CPU speed and DATA/LED pins.
+If you are using a board that is not explicitly supported, or DIYing your own rather than using a shield, you should confirm that all options in the [hal.h](https://github.com/omahacommsys/KFDtool/blob/master/fw/ino/kfd-avr/hal.h) file are correct - namely, CPU speed and DATA/LED pins.
 Once you are done, hit upload.

 ⚠️ If you have a KFDpico and it is BLUE, please use the KFDpico firmware in the releases folder.
 The DATA TX pin is Arduino pin 2.
+There is also a KFDpico specific branch in this repository.
 If you have a GREEN KFDpico, it likely does not have the USB bootloader to allow updating over USB.
 Please contact [Alex](https://github.com/alexhanyuan).

 For all other versions (KFDShield, KFDMicro, and KFDnano), please use the normal firmware in the releases folder.